 Chinese New Year is the best time to experience the culture of one of the world’s oldest civilizations.
 Thus, we recommend you Beijing, Xian, and Pingyao featuring the traditional celebration of North China as well as Guangzhou- the representative of south China folk customs.
 Besides, Harbin is also a good option to set your foot into during January to enjoy the exciting ice and snow activities.

 As a large country with variation in climate among different parts, your packing up will depend on the places you would love to visit.
-As north China is very cold at New Year with the temperature in Beijing around -10 to 5 degrees Celsius, wool sweaters and a thick parka or down coats are needed.
-In the south, the weather change frequently, mild by day and cold by night while south sea islands like Hainan are warm, layered clothing like sweaters, jackets with removable linings, windbreakers is the best solution that allows you to adjust well with the climate conditions.
+As north China is very cold during New Year with the temperature in Beijing around -10 to 5 degrees Celsius, wool sweaters and a thick parka or down coats are needed.
+In the south, the weather change frequently, mild by day and cold by night while south sea islands like Hainan are warm, layered clothing like sweaters, jackets with removable linings, windbreakers is the best solution that allows you to adjust well to the climate conditions.

 During Spring Festival, you might feel stressed in your China tour when encountering too many petty incidents or having too many people around but still keep showing flexibility, maintain the cheerful spirit, which will help to increase the chances of making satisfactory arrangements and of course make it easier on yourself.